WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-07-12-flyweight-pattern-in-net-core-3-1.md

 author: Wolfgang Ofner
 categories: [Design Pattern]
 tags: [NET Core 3.1, 'C#', Software Architecture]
+description: The Flyweight pattern is a structural design pattern that helps you to share objects and therefore reduce the memory usage of your application.
 ---
 The Flyweight pattern is a structural design pattern that helps you to share objects and therefore reduce the memory usage of your application.